dthies/moodle-qformat_h5p/README.md

 * Fill in the Blank Question - creates a embedded answer (cloze) question with embedded short answer
-* Advanced Fill in the Blanks Question - creates a embedded answer (cloze) question with embedded short answer or mulitchoice subquestions
+* Advanced Fill in the Blanks Question - creates a embedded answer (cloze) question with embedded short answer or multichoice subquestions
 * Drag the Text Question - creates a Drag and drop into text question
 * Mark The Words - Creates Word select if that question type is installed
 * Image Sequencing - Creates an ordering question if that question type is
 * Find the Hotspot/Multiple Hotspots- Creates a Drag and drop markers question
+* Crossword - Creates separate short answer questions from the clues with the puzzle word as answer

-and any of above which are included in Branching Scenario, Column, Course Presentaion, Interactive Book, Interactive Video, or Quiz (Question Set).
+and any of above which are included in Branching Scenario, Column, Course Presentation, Interactive Book, Interactive Video, or Quiz (Question Set).

 If you want to convert questions into H5P use the _Repurpose resources_ content type plugin https://moodle.org/plugins/contenttype_repurpose.